moj-analytical-services/splink/docs/getting_started.md

     cluster_records = clusters.as_duckdbpyrelation().show(max_width=10000)
     ```

-If you're using an LLM to suggest Splink code, see [here](./topic_guides/llms/prompting_llms.md) for suggested prompts and context.

 ## Tutorials

 You can learn more about Splink in the step-by-step [tutorial](./demos/tutorials/00_Tutorial_Introduction.ipynb).
 Each has a corresponding Google Colab link to run the notebook in your browser.